 What does a network security engineer do?
 MacLeod’s story

-Jim MacLeod’s journey towards becoming a network security engineer wasn’t typical.
+Jim MacLeod’s journey toward becoming a network security engineer wasn’t typical.

 “Back in grade school, I would spend far too many hours getting yelled at by my parents because I had dialed into yet another BBS looking at more software,” says MacLeod, a one-time network security engineer who now works as a product manager with WildPackets in Walnut Creek, California.
 “So they would pick up the phone and hear the modem angrily screaming at them — at which point they would angrily scream at me.”

-MacLeod, whose experience covers areas including firewall and VPN setup and policy analysis, Internet filtering, anti-spam, intrusion detection, network monitoring and control, packet sniffing, and log management, insists that a good network security engineer requires a mix of the right hard and soft skills.
-Meanwhile, vertical search engine company Simply Hired says that job prospects for network security professionals are bright, indeed.
+MacLeod, whose experience covers firewall and VPN setup and policy analysis, internet filtering, anti-spam, intrusion detection, network monitoring and control, packet sniffing and log management, insists that a good network security engineer requires a mix of the right hard and soft skills.
+Meanwhile, vertical search engine company Simply Hired says that job prospects for network security professionals are bright.